alvinveroy/OCR-Highlighter/README.md

-# OCR-Highlighter
+# OCR-highlighter
-Highlights portion of image and read it's text
+Crops a portion of the screen and read its contents via OCR